top of page

 Meeting deadlines is crucial for competition eligibility.
 Participants must prioritize timelines, completing each phase promptly.
 Timely submissions allow for thorough review and refinement, enhancing overall quality.
 Embracing proactive time management fosters efficiency and excellence within the competition.
 Dates are subject to change.
 Please refer to the official website for updates.

-• Registration Closed
+• Registration Open

 • Submission Deadline